SEAProject/stdlib/README.md

 # stdlib

-Perl5 standard primitive libs.
-Created for SEALang project!
+Perl5 standard object-oriented primitives.
+Inspired by ECMAScript6 primitives methods.
+This project has been created for the SEALang project.

 # Roadmap